JuliaPackaging/BinDeps.jl/README.md

  	This argument takes has the same syntax as the `os` keyword argument to \
 	`library_dependency`.

+ * `installed_libpath = "path"`

+ 	If the provider installs a library dependency to someplace other than the standard search paths, that location can be specified here.

 # The high level interface - built in providers

 We have already seen the `AptGet`, and `Yum` providers, which all take a string naming the package as their data argument.
 The other build-in providers are: